algosup/2023-2024-project-3-virtual-processor-team-3/FunctionalSpecifications.md

 ### 5.2 Interpreter

+The role of the interpreter is to verify line by line if the program is convertible into machine code. \
+If it is, it will launch the assembling process. \
-The interpreter reads the assembly file and verify if the syntax is correct.
-When it has read the whole file, it will print the number of errors and each error with the line number and the error message.
-If there is no error, it will translate the assembly code into binary code and write it into a file.
+If not, it means there are errors and so the interpreter will print the number of errors followed by the line number and the corresponding error message.

 ![InterpreterDiagram.png](/Documents/Img/FunctionalSpecifications/InterpreterDiagram.png)

-#### ➭ <ins>4.2.1 Instruction error</ins>
+#### ➭ <ins>5.2.1 Instruction error</ins>

 It first verifies if the name of the instruction corresponds to one of the instructions in the instruction set. \
 If not it throws an error in the containing the line number and the incorrect instruction.